deskbannerad1

 6. Coffee Filters

-Coffee filters are incredibly versatile, and they offer much more than just their obvious use.
-These filters can serve as makeshift water pre-filters, fire starters, or even emergency bandages.
-Lightweight and easy to store, coffee filters are a must-have for any survival kit.
+Coffee filters are incredibly versatile, serving as makeshift water pre-filters, fire starters, or emergency bandages.
+Lightweight and easy to store, they’re a must-have for any survival kit.

 7. Crayons